Is Undervolting GPU Safe? Exploring the Benefits and Risks

 4. Software Corruption: Repeated crashes due to an unstable undervolt can potentially lead to software corruption.
 It’s recommended to back up important data before undervolting.

-How to Safely Undervolt a GPU
+How to Safely Undervolt a GPU:

 Undervolting takes some trial and error to find a reliable undervolt point for your specific GPU.
 Here are the basic steps to safely undervolt: